operator-framework/community-operators/docs/testing-operators.md

 NAME                TYPE          ENDPOINT              REGISTRY   DISPLAYNAME  PUBLISHER   STATUS      MESSAGE                                       AGE johndoe-operators   appregistry   https://quay.io/cnr   johndoe                 Succeeded   The object has been successfully reconciled   30s
 ```
+> If you see an error message, it's highly likely that the application in quay.io is private, so please visit quay.io and make your application public.

 ### 5. View Available Operators